DAVID J. WILLIS ATTORNEY

 Be cautious in the use of lease-option forms from "guru" seminars or obtained off the internet.
 These forms are suspect since they may not be designed specifically for Texas.
 They can now get an investor in real trouble.
 Often these forms are options with a different title.
 However, courts look to substance over form; and remember, courts do not like investors.
 A judge and jury will likely be angry with a seller who tries to pull a fast one with overly-clever verbiage – and more inclined to consider a finding of fraud.

 Lease-options are now a risky business in Texas.
-The legislature clearly intended to discourage their use in residential transactions and deliberately imposed significant liability on landlords and sellers for doing them improperly.
-However, one should not hesitate to utilize the "180 days or less" exemption if it suits the transaction, and the "stacking" of short-term options is a potential solution.
+The legislature clearly intended to discourage their use in residential transactions and deliberately imposed significant liability on landlord/sellers for doing them improperly.

-Find a good real estate lawyer, one with courtroom experience, and consult him regularly.
-His fees are cheap insurance.
-Pay attention to what he says about how a judge or jury will react to your proposed deal.
-A good lawyer knows that real estate transaction documents should be drafted as if they will one day need to be defended in court.
+Find a good real estate lawyer, one with courtroom experience.
+Pay attention to what he or she says about how a judge or jury will react to your proposed deal.
+A good lawyer knows that real estate transaction documents should always be drafted as if they will one day need to be defended in court.

 Information in this article is proved for general educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 This firm does not represent you unless and until it is retained and expressly retained in writing to do so.

 Copyright © 2013 by David J. Willis.
 All rights reserved worldwide.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
 More information is available at his website, http://www.LoneStarLandLaw.com